illinois/systems-encyclopedia/src/articles/mmap-c.md

 Many programmers are already familiar with the `open`-`read`-`write`-`close` mnemonic, where a program will open a file descriptor for some file, read the contents of the file via a buffer, perform some operations on that buffer, write the buffer to the file system, then close the underlying file descriptor.

-- `mmap` can very easily load large files compared to standard file I/O
+- `mmap` can very easily load large files compared to standard file I/O because it uses a system of **demand paging**.
+In demand paging, any  Because `mmap` works so well for large memory allocations, `malloc` actually uses `mmap` under the hood in those cases as well.
 - Modern implementations of `mmap` typically use **copy-on-write** loading (also known as lazy loading) for maps with the `MAP_PRIVATE` flag.
 In a copy-on-write system, multiple processes accessing the same resource will instead receive a pointer to a single resource until they decide to make a change to that resource, at which point the mapping is copied to the program's memory.
 In practice, this means `mmap` saves significant amounts of memory for applications where multiple processes are attempting to read the same file at one time.
 - Since `mmap` involves making a single syscall, it has slightly less overhead than the `read`-`write`-`close` mnemonic.
 In most use cases this should not make a noticeable performance difference, but it is worth noting in cases where the `open`-`read`-`write`-`close` mnemonic is used many times in a single program.

-That said, `mmap` is not a one-size-fits-all solution to file I/O and there are plenty of sound reasons to prefer the `read`/`write` mnemonic:
+That said, `mmap` is not a one-size-fits-all solution to file I/O, and there are plenty of sound reasons to prefer the `read`/`write` mnemonic:
-- `mmap` allocates memory in pages rather than in bytes, so
+- When used for memory allocation, `mmap` allocates to the nearest page of data, meaning that at a minimum every `mmap` call will be calling for 4 KiB (4096 bytes) of data.
+This is inefficient for small pieces of data -- consider that if a page was mapped for a single 4 byte integer, 4092 bytes of the page would be left unused.
 -

 ## Some examples